abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 They are the fundamental FPGA architecture consists of two-dimensional arrays of logic blocks that can be connected in any order by the user.
 The following is an overview of an FPGA architecture module's functions:
 - The CLB (Configurable Logic Block) has inputs, outputs, and digital logic.
 It carries out user logic.
 - Interconnects give the logic blocks direction so they can apply the user logic.
-- Switch matrix offers switching between interconnects based on the logic.
+- Switch matrix offers to switch between interconnects based on the logic.
-- I/O pads utilised to connect to various applications from the outside world.
+- I/O pads utilize to connect to various applications from the outside world.
 ![Screenshot (2176)](https://user-images.githubusercontent.com/120498080/208611382-16d884fd-bda5-4188-9fbb-b79df8038ab1.png)
 The MUX (Multiplexer), D flip-flop, and LUT components of a logic block.
-The MUX is utilised for selection logic, the LUT performs the combinational logical operations, and the D flip flop stores the LUT's output.
+The MUX is utilized for selection logic, the LUT performs the combinational logical operations, and the D flip-flop stores the LUT's output.
 The Look Up Table-based function generator is the fundamental component of the FPGA.
 Following tests, the LUT can have 3, 4, 6, or even 8 inputs.
 We now have adaptive LUTs, which use two function generators to implement two outputs from a single LUT.
 ![Screenshot (2177)](https://user-images.githubusercontent.com/120498080/208611400-3a3ee907-f95e-4949-ba90-f03cf880aa2f.png)
 The most well-known FPGA, the Xilinx Virtex-5, has a flip-flop and a look-up table (LUT) that are coupled by MUX.
 Thousands or hundreds of customizable logic blocks make up the modern FPGA.
 Modelsim and Xilinx ISE software are used for development and to create a bitstream file for setting the FPGA.
 ### Basys 3 Artix-7 FPGA Board
 The Basys 3 is a basic FPGA development board using the Xilinx® Artix®-7-FPGA architecture that was created specifically for the Vivado® Design Suite.
 The Basys 3 is the most recent model in the well-liked Basys range of FPGA development boards for novices or students just entering into FPGA technology.
-The Basys 3 has all of the features that are common to all Basys boards, including fully functional hardware that is ready for use, a sizable selection of on-board I/O devices, all necessary FPGA support circuits, a free version of development tools, and a price point that is affordable for students.
+The Basys 3 has all of the features that are common to all Basys boards, including fully functional hardware that is ready for use, a sizable selection of onboard I/O devices, all necessary FPGA support circuits, a free version of development tools, and a price point that is affordable for students.
 ![Screenshot (2175)](https://user-images.githubusercontent.com/120498080/208610017-dc1e8d76-1b4a-46a1-b593-3c33c153aefa.png)

 ## <h1 id="header-1_2"> Counter Example in Vivado</h1>
-A counter is a device that stores (and sometimes displays) the number of times a specific event or process has occurred in digital logic and computing, frequently in relation to a clock.
+A counter is a device that stores (and sometimes displays) the number of times a specific event or process has occurred in digital logic and computing, frequently about a clock.
 The most typical kind is a sequential digital logic circuit, which has several output lines and a clock-input line.
 The binary or BCD number system is represented by the values on the output lines as a number.
 The value in the counter is increased or decreased with each pulse applied to the clock input.
 - A 4-bit up counter is being used for exploring the Vivado tool and OpenFPGA.
-- Below mentioned the RTL for the counter modules that is being used.
+- Below mentioned is the RTL for the counter modules that are being used.
 - ***NOTE**Linux codes to download GitHub file from link `git clone https://github.com/nandithaec/fpga_workshop_collaterals.git`*
 ### VERILOG Codes "counter_clk_div.v"
 ```verilog